TLR3 agonists in the clinic

 The heterogeneous structure of poly A/U and its poorly controlled mode of manufacturing made this product unusable for pharmaceutical purposes.

-However, the highly promising results obtained and the good tolerance of the activation of TLR3 in humans led TOLLYS researchers to find new molecules capable of reproducing the action of polyA/U.
+However, the highly promising results obtained and the good tolerance of the activation of TLR3 in humans led TOLLYS researchers to find new druggable molecules capable of reproducing the action of polyA/U.

 This was achieved with a family of molecules including TL-532.

-TOLLYS co-founders discovered that TLR3 agonists can also trigger the apoptosis of epithelial cancer cells while sparing their normal counterparts (Salaun et al., 2006; Estornes et al., 2012).
+TOLLYS co-founders discovered that TLR3 agonists can trigger the apoptosis of epithelial cancer cells while sparing their normal counterparts (Salaun et al., 2006; Estornes et al., 2012).

 TLR3 agonists induce immunogenic cell death of tumoral cells generating the release of apoptotic bodies displaying tumor antigens.
 In parallel, TLR3 agonists prime BDCA3+ Dendritic cells specialized in cross presentation to T cells.
 This leads to the activation of a large repertoire of CTL specific to the patient tumor antigens.
 TLR3 ligands also induce a switch of the tumor microenvironment by inducing the release of cytokines and chemiokines favorable to the activation and recruitment of CTL in the tumor bed.
 Altogether, TLR3 convert cold tumors into hot tumors with the activation and recruitment of an intense CTL response to destroy the tumor and induce auto-vaccination to prevent from recurrences.